PECOS-packages/PECOS/docs/workflows/guppy-dem-decoding.md

     participate in the unified execution planning used above — call them directly rather than through `batch.decode(...)`.

 Every decoder in stage 5 answers "which observables flipped?".
-Neither reports how close the call was.
+None of them reports how close the call was.
 The experimental Frontier and BP-Trellis decoders add a **complementary gap**: the log-probability margin between the winning logical class and the runner-up.
 When the result's `status` is `"exact"` (nothing was pruned), a large gap is a confident shot and a gap near zero means the evidence barely favoured the answer -- the natural signal for post-selection or for feeding a soft-output pipeline.
-On a pruned result the gap describes only what the search retained, so treat it as a diagnostic rather than a confidence; the gap is also `None` when pruning left no runner-up at all.
+On a pruned result the gap describes only what the search retained, so treat it as a diagnostic rather than a confidence; the gap is `None` whenever fewer than two logical classes survive to the end, which can happen on a fully exact decode too, so a missing gap is not a pruning signal.

 <!--continuation-->
 ```python